MS-2019-Git/ESPN-Data-Scraping/Match__Details/espn_match/README.md

 11. Country of the player.

 -The files are named as group7_playerDetails.py ,group7_playerDetails.tsv and settings.py
+--"group7_settings_3.py" This is the settings file used for the spider "group7_playerDetails".
+-Have fetched all the players from scorecards including who batted and who did not bat.

 # Settings File Details

 -We are fetching the output files as tsv files.
-@Also, we have set ROBOTSTXT_OBEY = False to obey robots.txt rules
+-Also, we have set ROBOTSTXT_OBEY = False to obey robots.txt rules